 The physical data that the company used changes gradually into the digital system and stored the digital version on the company's servers and devices used for data storage.
 Data storage on a corporate ERP system eliminates geographic limitations in data access and changes data on enterprise systems.
-Data storage on enterprise systems also provides a history of data changes and who makes changes data.
+Data storage on enterprise systems also provides a history of data changes and who makes changes and makes it easy for those who have responsibility for the data.
 Implementation of information technology in the form of ERP can provide efficiency and effectiveness in operational function of the company [2].
 The use of ERP in the company gives the organization structure of the company is getting leaner, and the number of workers in the company is getting less, and the speed of data integration at the company is getting faster.
 All employees in the company rely on the ERP function as the primary substitute for the company's operational functions.
-The use of ERP is increasingly familiar to company employees it is possible to perform a monitoring function on the company's operational This condition gives full authority to the employees on specific functions can perform monitoring on other functions that are integrated with each other.
+The use of ERP is increasingly familiar to company employees it is possible to perform a monitoring function on the company's operational functions.
+This condition gives full authority to the employees on specific functions can perform monitoring on other functions that are integrated with each other.
 Monitoring conducted by company employees related to the data function it was called transparent communication [3].